DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.rst

 .. note::

    Some people have experienced problems with v3.8.5 of the flash download tool (available from the DCC-EX Downloads) when following the instructions of the linked page.
-They have had more success with v2.3 (available :doc:`here <https://bbs.espressif.com/viewtopic.php?f=57&t=433>`.)
+They have had more success with v2.3 (`available here <https://bbs.espressif.com/viewtopic.php?f=57&t=433>`_.)

    If you don't succeed after several attempts with v3.8.5 try v2.3 instead.